This year’s Seminar for Arabian Studies will take place at the British Museum from Friday 3 to Sunday 5 August 2018.

 Final Call for Papers

 The Call for Papers for the 2018 Seminar has been issued, with a closing date of 28 February.

-If you wish to offer a paper, please send an abstract to email@example.com on or before the 28 February 2017 for consideration by the Steering Committee.
+If you wish to offer a paper, please send an abstract to email@example.com on or before the 28 February 2018 for consideration by the Steering Committee.
 Do not send abstracts to any other e-mail address.
-Abstracts submitted after the deadline may be accepted or rejected at the discretion of the Committee.

 Due to programme time constraints, and the ever-increasing number of abstracts received, there is no guarantee that all papers will be accepted.
 The Steering Committee will select those abstracts that are most scholarly, with a focused statement of thesis or importance, clear aims and methodology, well-organized research data, specified sources, and coherent conclusions.
 As in previous years, the Committee will normally only accept one abstract from any given project.